ThanoRA: Task Heterogeneity-Aware Multi-Task Low-Rank Adaptation: Methodology

 During training, this regularization is applied jointly with the supervised objective.
-The total training objective becomes:

-where \( \lambda \) is a hyperparameter controlling the strength of subspace regularization.
-This formulation allows the model to jointly optimize task performance and structural disentanglement, ensuring that the subspace decomposition introduced by HASI remains stable throughout training.
+The total training objective becomes: where $\lambda$ is a hyperparameter controlling the strength of subspace regularization.
+This formulation allows the model to jointly optimize task performance and representational diversity, ensuring that the subspace knowledge injection introduced by HASI remains effective throughout training.